 Recently I set up Datadog and the Integration for Azure via a Service Principle for a Test-Subscription.
 After creating the needed Monitors, which are also similar to Production, I deactivated the Test-Subscription and integrated the Production Subscription.
-For this Subscription Datadog "denied" to deliver the status of my Azure Resources like API Service, Service Bus,...
+For this Subscription Datadog "denied" delivering the status of my Azure Resources like API Service, Service Bus,...

-Fixing this behavior is simple, you can activate the required Azure Provider in your Azure Subscription via the Graphical User-Interface (GUI) or Azure CLI.
+Fixing this behavior is simple, you can activate the required Azure Provider in your Azure Subscription via the Graphical User Interface (GUI) or Azure CLI.

 Method 1: Graphical User-Interface (GUI)

 Search in your Azure Portal for the corresponding Subscription, on the left Blade navigate to Resource providers -> Search for 'Microsoft.ResourceHealth'.

 The Provider will be registered, this takes a few minutes.

 Method 2: Azure CLI (using Azure CLI 2.0)

 Log into your Azure Portal and use the built-in Azure Cloud Shell with "Bash" or use your local Azure CLI.

 az login az provider register --namespace 'Microsoft.ResourceHealth' --wait az provider show --n Microsoft.ResourceHealth